asinghvi17/RangeExtractor.jl/README.md

 )
 ```

+## Similar approaches elsewhere

+- `exactextract` in R and Python does something similar, but it is forced to keep all vector statistics materialized in memory.
+See https://isciences.github.io/exactextract/performance.html#the-raster-sequential-strategy.

 ## Acknowledgements

 This effort was funded by the NASA MEaSUREs program in contribution to the Inter-mission Time Series of Land Ice Velocity and Elevation (ITS_LIVE) project (https://its-live.jpl.nasa.gov/).